AsifChowdhury7/Tank-Wars-Game/README.md

 # Tank Wars

+**Tank Wars** – A fast-paced, two-player browser game built with JavaScript and p5.js.

-A **two-player, browser-based battle game** built with JavaScript and p5.js, featuring multiple maps, power-ups, sound effects, and responsive controls.
-Players compete to win two out of three rounds by strategically maneuvering and firing tanks while navigating obstacles and collecting power-ups.
+Players battle across three maps with unique obstacles, collision mechanics, and power-ups for speed, health, and firepower.
+The goal is to win two out of three rounds by outmaneuvering and shooting the opponent, showcasing clean code structure and core front-end game development skills.

----

-## Overview
-Tank Wars is a **real-time, competitive tank battle game** created entirely with client-side JavaScript and p5.js.
-It is designed for **fast-paced gameplay** with visually distinct maps, collision mechanics, and a variety of power-ups.
-The project demonstrates strong **front-end game development skills**, efficient use of assets, and organized code structure.

 ---